 About to come in for your eye exam?
-Start preparing with these 4 tips, to get the most out of your visit with your eye doctor.
+To get the most out of your visit, start preparing with these 4 tips.

 If you’re experiencing vision problems or it’s simply time for you to schedule your next eye examination, here are a few tips to get the most out of your eye exam with your friendly eye doctor.